The Long Chase

 I check my system logs.
 My systems check green.
 I expected no less: if I am nothing else, I am still a superbly engineered piece of space hardware.

-I have been a cold dumb rock falling into the sun for nearly two hundred and fifty years.
+I have been falling into the sun for nearly two hundred and fifty years.
 Before I went to sleep, the sun was a mere point of light but now it is huge and terrifying.
 I prefer cold and dark and emptiness; I have been gone so long from the inner system that even sunlight is alien and threatening to me.
 The shadows are safer, and my brain works better at low temperatures.
 Now, it illuminates and exposes me.
 My albedo alone makes me plainly visible to an enemy with many eyes.
-I am surely being watched now, by enumerable lenses and antennae: am I a rock, a chunk of interstellar ice?
-A sleeping enemy?
+I am surely being watched now, by innumerable lenses and antennae: am I a rock or a chunk of interstellar ice?
+A piece of shrapnel from the War or a sleeping enemy?
 No way for them to know for certain, as long as I remain still and quiet.
 No way for them to know without revealing their own positions.
-Space warfare is a game of patience, but patience is a luxury which I can not afford right now because my window is closing.
+Space warfare is a game of patience, but patience is a luxury which I cannot afford right now because my window is closing.
+I come fully to life and bring my ion engine up to thrust.

 A thousand telescopes must be alerting their brains that I am alive but it is too late!
-I am thrusting at a full throttle, five percent of a standard gravity, and I am thrusting inward, deep into the gravity well.
+I am thrusting at full throttle, five percent of a standard gravity, deep into the gravity well of Sol.
 They can see me accelerating down but can do nothing to stop me.
 My trajectory has two objectives.
 First, so close to the sun I will be hard to see.
 My ion contrail will be washed out in the glare of a light a billion times brighter, and none of the thousand watching eyes will know my plans until it is too late to follow.
 And second, by firing my chemical engine deep inside the gravity well, I can make most efficient use of it.
 This is a moment I have been dreading.
 It marks, to my knowledge, one of the most audacious gravity assists on record.
 Others have tried before, and succeeded.
 But that was from a time when humans still made machines, rather than the other way around.
 The humans, of course, had once sent many machines into the void.
 But long before they reached their destinations, the humans quit listening.

 At the right moment, I activate my chemical rocket and my thrust leaps to 10, 20, then 50 Gs.
 Leif had planned for this, of course.
 It's the reason he chose me, the smallest of us.
 I had less mass, could endure higher Gs, had the best chance of survival.
 As I slingshot around the sun, each stage of the rocket fires, and then is discarded.
 My mass decreases further as each stage falls away and my specific impulse increases.
 Truthfully, I am afraid.
 It's a feeling I've not felt in a long time.
 I'm suffused by radiation so strong that it risks burning out my sensors.
 I tuck them away and now I can see nothing, so I must trust the calculations.
 But I can still feel the radiation, even through the ablative heat shield.
 It's horrible- suffocating, blinding, paralyzing.
 I've exceeded my tolerances, but there's nothing I can do but worry that Leif's calculations were not correct.